 GADGETS AND TOYS

 I built Zeratul in December 2016 as the successor to the Overmind and Tassadar.
-I wanted to build a powerful yet compact workstation using the ITX form factor with software flexibility.
+I wanted to build a powerful yet compact workstation using the ITX form factor with software flexibility and support for high definition gaming.
 Zeratul runs the latest versions of Windows and MacOS allowing me to seamlessly balance productivity, gaming, entertainment, and everything in between.

 Android is the largest mobile platform on the planet, and I’ll always be a loyalist to the Nexus/Pixel lines of smartphones.
 These devices are built for developers and allow users to experience Android as Google sees it – pure, fast, secure and functional.
 The I’m running the beta channel of Android (currently 7.1.2) on this 32 GB “really blue” Google Pixel (purchased November 2016) and thoroughly enjoying the seamless integration of software with hardware.